curateteaching/digitalpedagogy/keywords/community.md

 * Type: crowdsourced database
 * Creator: Laura Mandell (Texas A&M)

 18th Connect is a database of eighteenth-century texts driven by values of sharing and service.
-Along with features typical of online communities (discussions, groups) and scholarly communities (peer review, searchable archives), it offers scholars an opportunity to receive plain and TEI-encoded copies of texts from ProQuest and Gale in exchange for correcting any OCR errors in these texts.
+Along with features typical of online communities (discussions, groups) and scholarly communities (peer review, searchable archives), it offers scholars and advanced students an opportunity to receive plain and TEI-encoded copies of texts from ProQuest and Gale in exchange for correcting any OCR errors in these texts.

 In addition to widening the circle of scholars and readers who have access to eighteenth-century texts, 18th Connect is also opening new opportunities for students to work with archival sources and create digital publications.
 For instance, Danielle Spratt’s graduate students at California State University - Northridge created a digital scholarly edition of Sarah Fielding’s The Countess of Dellwyn http://thecountessofdellwyn.weebly.com/, which simultaneously invited students to engage in collaborative research within the classroom community and to contribute to scholarly work within the online community.
 The collaboratively annotated text is accessible for undergraduate students to read, or could provide a model for students to create their own digital scholarly editions of texts.

 ### Grinnell Beowulf
 ![screenshot](images/community-grinnell-beowulf.png)